-I continue to shape (Art Museum at the University of Toronto, Toronto ON, upcoming) I continue to shape is an exhibition that considers how the extra-rational capacities of art can support interruptions of history such that new kinds of stories become possible to tell.
-Recognizing that history is subjected to distortion by those with the power to represent it, I continue to shape looks to the practices of artists as a means of working toward futures otherwise, futures made legible through artworks that disobey the strictures of the art histories and the political histories that (falsely) appear self-evident or inevitable.
+I continue to shape (Art Museum at the University of Toronto, Toronto ON, 2018) I continue to shape is an exhibition that investigates cultures in collision and how these kinds of encounters highlight the malleability of history.
+I continue to shape looks to the practices of artists as a means of working toward futures more tender, more just and more unsettled than the world we have now.
 Featuring Maria Thereza Alves, Cathy Busby, Justine Chambers, Nicholas Galanin, Lisa Myers, Mickalene Thomas, Joseph Tisiga and Charlene Vickers.

 No Person’s Land (SFU Galleries, Vancouver/Burnaby BC, 2018) Co-curated with Amy Kazymerchyk, this day-long retreat utilized listening, reading and writing methodologies to explore shared desires for the Otherwise, a concept that encompasses the possibility for social, political and institutional relations to take new forms through collective imagining.
-This project is a continuation of research began with Amanprit Sandhu through DAM Projects, and this iteration included contributions by Derya Akay, Simranpreet Anand, Roxanne Charles, Tarah Hogue, Vanessa Kwan, Steffanie Ling, Pablo de Ocampo, cheyanne turions and Kurtis Wilson.
+This project is a continuation of research began with Amanprit Sandhu through DAM Projects, and this iteration included contributions by Derya Akay, Simranpreet Anand, Tarah Hogue, Vanessa Kwan, Steffanie Ling, Pablo de Ocampo and Kurtis Wilson.

 FUSE: Transcendence/Destruction (Vancouver Art Gallery, Vancouver BC, 2018) Co-curated with Tarah Hogue, FUSE: Transcendence/Destruction traverses the heights and depths of human experience through absurd, mundane and political gestures.
 Featuring performances by Margaret Dragu, Denise Ferreira da Silva, Elisa Harkins, Khan Lee, Steffanie Ling, Guadalupe Martinez, Bridget Moser, Kathy Slade and Brady Cranfield, and See Monsters.